amrabunemr98/DevOps-BootCamp-Project/README.md

   <h1 style="color: red;">:man_student: Sprints Graduation Project :man_student:</h1>
 </div>

-# :computer: Deploying Application on Kubernetes using CI/CD Pipeline
+# :computer: Deploying Flask Application on Kubernetes using CI/CD Pipeline

 ## :rocket: Introduction:-
 - The objective of this project is implementation of an end-to-end Continuous Integration and Continuous Deployment (CI/CD) pipeline for a web application hosted on a Kubernetes cluster.
 By leveraging tools like Terraform, Ansible, Docker, Jenkins, and Kubernetes, the project showcases the seamless automation of software development, testing, and deployment processes.